explosion/spaCy/docs/source/quickstart.rst

 iterate over it to get :py:class:`tokens.Token` objects, which provide a convenient API:

+    >>> from __future__ import unicode_literals # If Python 2
     >>> from spacy.en import English
     >>> nlp = English()
     >>> tokens = nlp(u'I ate the pizza with anchovies.')
     >>> pizza = tokens[3]
     >>> (pizza.orth, pizza.orth_, pizza.head.lemma, pizza.head.lemma_)
     ...
-(14702, u'pizza', 14702, u'ate')
+(14702, 'pizza', 14702, 'ate')

-spaCy maps all strings to sequential integer IDs --- a common idiom in NLP.
+spaCy maps all strings to sequential integer IDs --- a common trick in NLP.
-If an attribute `Token.foo` is an integer ID, then `Token.foo_` is the string, e.g. `pizza.orth_` and `pizza.orth` provide the integer ID and the string of the original orthographic form of the word, with no string normalizations applied.
+If an attribute `Token.foo` is an integer ID, then `Token.foo_` is the string, e.g. `pizza.orth_` and `pizza.orth` provide the integer ID and the string of the original orthographic form of the word.

   .. note::  en.English.__call__ is stateful --- it has an important **side-effect**.